Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 Most of the overheads come from the fact that there are several memory copies going on for each call on `read` or `write` operations, and that FUSE caps the maximum granularity of writes to 128KB.
-This could be probably improved by a large extent by leveraging the FUSE cache write-backs feature introduced in kernel 3.15 (not supported yet, however, by libfuse 2.x userspace libs).
+This could be probably improved by a large extent by leveraging the FUSE cache write-backs feature introduced in kernel 3.15 (supported by libfuse 3.x userspace libs but not supported in jnr-fuse yet).

 ## Configuration Parameters For Alluxio-FUSE